Tumkur University: University College of Science

 The University College of Science (erstwhile Government Science College) was established in 1940.
-Beginning as an intermediate college, it was upgraded to a full-fledged first grade college with Bachelors courses in disciplines in the Natural Sciences.
+Beginning as an intermediate college, it was upgraded to a full-fledged first-grade college with Bachelors courses in disciplines in the Natural Sciences.
 Disciplines in the Commerce subjects were introduced in 1970.

 The erstwhile Government Science College was inaugurated by His Excellency Sri V.V.
 Giri, Bar-At-Law, the Governor of Mysore on 11 August 1966.
 In 1973 it was bifurcated into Science and Arts colleges.

-In the year 2000–2001, new subjects like Computer Science, Microbiology, Electronics and Biochemistry were introduced.
+In the year 2000–2001, new subjects like Computer Science, Mechanics, Microbiology, Electronics and Biochemistry were introduced.
 In 2007–2008, Biotechnology was introduced.
 In 2008, post graduate courses were introduced in Physics, Chemistry and Environment Science.
 In 2000, student strength of the college was 1,040; in 2005 it was 1,300; and in year 2007–2008, it was 1,323.

 The college has an area of 90 acres and the infrastructure is about 98,800 sq. ft.
 In 2009, the Government Science College was handed over to Tumkur University, when it was renamed as University College of Science.
 Presently, it is one of the two constituent colleges of Tumkur University.